-Tony Vento knows in his very soul the power of people coming together in respectful small circles, linked with other circles, for renewing and transforming ourselves, our workplaces, and our communities.
+Tony Vento knows in his very soul the power of people coming together in respectful small and large circles, linked with other circles, for renewing and transforming ourselves, our workplaces, and our communities.

 As the founding President of Purpose Matters, Tony is a consultant, facilitator and trainer for reconnecting who we are with what we do at the interior and organizational level.
-Tony aligns purpose-centered outcomes and processes, through renewal of workplace culture and leadership from the inside-out that is grounded in meaning as well as integrity, and marked by trust and collaboration.
+Tony aligns purpose-centered outcomes and processes, through renewal of workplace culture and leadership from the inside-out that is grounded in meaning as well as integrity, purpose as well as passion, and marked by trust and collaboration.

 Shaped by 15 years of applying Appreciative Inquiry in organizational and community settings, he is known for convening transformational conversations that lead to action, bringing people together respectfully from across differences, whether in the education, healthcare, non-profit or religious sectors.

 Currently one of two Circles of Trust® and Courage & Renewal® Facilitators in Ohio, Tony is affiliated with the Center for Courage & Renewal cofounded by Parker Palmer.
 Well-grounded in the principles and practices of the Circles of Trust approach, he offers reflective practices for meaning and purpose, renewal and leadership, having designed and led over 70 retreats in the past 10 years.
 Research jointly published by the New York Times and the Harvard Business Review shows those organizations that utilize reflective practices have three times the retention of those they want, with the highest markers of employee engagement, 22 percent higher profitability, 10 percent higher customer ratings, 28 percent less theft and 48 percent fewer safety incidents.
 Yes, purpose matters!